7991lahiriarun/Detection-of-Diabetes/README.md

 # Arun
-Like to code.
-Coding in python is like drinking wine.
+Like to code in python.